Skip to main content

 1. Complete the Green Living Survey.
 The survey takes 5-10 minutes to complete.
 You will answer questions about your living habits as they relate to sustainability and environmental impact.
 Each question is worth 1 point.

-2. There are three levels of certification awarded based on how many point you achieve.
+2. There are three levels of certification awarded based on how many points you achieve.
 Each level provides you with an additional entry into raffles to win fun, reusable prizes.
 Prizes include reusable tote bags, water bottles, metal straws and more.

 3. You will receive your “Green Living Certified” sticker in the mail according to the level you qualify for.
 You will be notified via email if you win prizes from raffles throughout the year.